 How To Make Gluten Free Thin Mint Cookies From Scratch…

-To make my gluten free thin mint cookies, start by whisking the dry ingredients together.
+To make my gluten free thin mints, start by whisking the dry ingredients together.
 Set that aside for now, and stir the melted coconut with the sugar in a medium bowl.

 Use a round cookie cutter (I used the small round cutter from this set) to cut your cookies out, and place them on a lined baking sheet.
 Gather up your scraps of dough and re-roll as necessary.
 Bake on 350ºF for 12-14 minutes, and let the cookies cool on the baking sheet completely before attempting to coat.

 To make the mint chocolate coating, simply add the peppermint extract to your melted chocolate and mix it all up!
-I like to use two forks to submerge each cookie into the chocolate completely.
 Let the chocolate drip off the cookie, then place back on your parchment paper.
 Once you’ve dipped all of your cookies, pop them back into the refrigerator for another 20 minutes to set.